What is ESG Investing?

 Companies report data around their environmental, social and governance impact.
 Investment managers use this data (often times) to build a "screen", helping them choose which companies to invest in or avoid.

 Someone who strictly wants to avoid certain stocks or sectors may want to avoid an ESG fund.

 While many ESG funds seek to buy companies that are at the top of their class in either Environmental, Social or Governance.
 These funds sometimes invest into companies with lower ESG scores in an attempt to incite change from within.

 SRI Investing (Socially Responsible)

 SRI means you’re looking to make a financial profit while also maintaining your values.

-If you're convinced that responsible investing may be a good idea for you, but don't know how to get started feel free to schedule a phone call.
+If you're convinced that ESG investing may be a good idea for you, but don't know how to get started feel free to schedule a phone call.
 We're happy to help...

 We're a different kind of financial firm than you may be used to.